Woman Accuses 17YO Sister Of Trying "To Take Her Place" After Her Husband Said He Loved The Brownies She Made

 If the sister is THAT paranoid, OP should stop helping her and go home.

 To address these feelings of rivalry and jealousy, it's important to foster open communication within families.
-Research shows that families who engage in regular, honest discussions about feelings and concerns tend to have healthier dynamics.
-A family therapist emphasizes the importance of creating an environment where all members feel valued and heard, which can significantly reduce feelings of jealousy and rivalry.
+Families who engage in regular, honest discussions about feelings and concerns tend to have healthier dynamics.
+Creating an environment where all members feel valued and heard can significantly reduce feelings of jealousy and rivalry.

 One actionable strategy is to hold family meetings where everyone can express their thoughts and feelings in a safe space.
 This practice not only helps to clarify misunderstandings but also reinforces the notion that all family members are equally loved and valued.